-The video cables from the three boxes and the cables from several other cameras installed in the garden used to be connected to my PC directly using 3 four port video capture cards from Euresys.
-In the autumn of 2015, I installed two Axis P7214 video servers and a year later added a third one.
+The video signals from the three boxes and the signals from several other cameras installed in the garden are connected to my PC using three Axis P7214 video servers.
 These have enabled me to remove all the Euresys video capture that used to perform this function.
-The signals from all the analogue cameras are digitised by one of three Axis P7214 Video Encoders.
-The output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.
+The signals from all the analogue cameras are digitised by one of the Axis P7214 Video Encoders and the output from these, and a couple of other digital network ready cameras, come to my PC as digital streams via a new PoE capable switch, the Netgear Prosafe GS108PE.

-The PC has also been upgraded and is now a quad core processor machine based on a Gigabyte H97-D3H motherboard, Intel Core i5-4690 processor, 8GB of main memory, 256GB Samsung 850 Pro SSD, a 256GB disk for non i-Catcher data, a 1TB disk for the i-Catcher files, and an NVIDIA GeForce GTX 750 Ti display adapter.
-In spite of all the Windows 10 hype, I deliberately left the upgrade to Windows 10 until all our chicks had fledged (or died!)
-However, this upgrade went pretty smoothly and was completed before Microsoft's July 2016 deadline.
+In October 2020 I installed an AMD Ryzen 9 3900XT processor with 16GB of main memory.
+This 12-core processor, each of which being capable of running two threads, was installed in an ASUS ROG STRIX B550-F motherboard.
+For disk capacity it has a 1TB Samsung 970 EVO Plus SSD, a 2 TB Western Digital disk for non i-Catcher data, a 6TB disk for the i-Catcher files, and an NVIDIA GeForce GTX 750 Ti display adapter.
+The OS used is Windows 10, and has been since June 2016.

-To take advantage of all this hi-tech gear, with help from Huw Edwards of i-Catcher, I have installed the latest i-Catcher software to support them.
+To take advantage of all this hi-tech gear, and with help from Huw Edwards of i-Catcher, I have installed the latest i-Catcher software to support them.
 This means that we can take videos at 25 frames/sec and hope to post on this website some of the more interesting episodes that occur during the season.